Lane Thomas Player Props: Nationals vs. Cubs

-Lane Thomas -- with a slugging percentage of .273 in his past 10 games, including zero homers) -- will be in action for the Washington Nationals versus the Chicago Cubs, with Hayden Wesneski on the mound, on May 2 at 7:05 PM ET.
+Lane Thomas -- .188 average over his past 10 games -- will be in action for the Washington Nationals versus the Chicago Cubs, with Marcus Stroman on the hill, on May 3 at 7:05 PM ET.

-In his last game, he notched a home run while going 1-for-3 against the Cubs.
+He had a hitless performance in his previous game (0-for-3) against the Cubs.

 Lane Thomas Game Info & Props vs. the Cubs